tklengyel/xen/docs/misc/efi.markdown

 specified) configuration file.
 This is only meaningful in the [global] section and really not meant to be used together with the `-cfg=` command line option.

+###`tboot=<filename>[ <options>]`

+Specifies the location of the tboot binary, which must be a valid (uncompressed) ELF kernel for tboot.
+This binary will be invoked just after exiting EFI Boot Services, and will be expected to load and return execution to Xen after invoking SINIT.

+###`sinit=<filename>[ <filename>]*`

+Specifies the location(s) of SINIT binaries to be passed to tboot.
+This is required unless your firmware provides its own SINIT (which is not common).
+Multiple SINIT binaries may be provided by separating the filenames with spaces;
+the last one that supports your chipset will be used.

 Filenames must be specified relative to the location of the EFI binary.

 Extra options to be passed to Xen can also be specified on the command line,